-Having already completed the “Five tips for a successful CPQ implementation project” mentioned in the first blog of this series you are well on your way to being prepared for the next step: the actual CPQ implementation.
+Having already completed the “Five tips for a successful CPQ implementation project” from the first blog of this series, you’re well on your way to being prepared for the next step: the actual CPQ implementation.
 However, what happens when something affects your preparation?
-For example, new product introductions or pricing scenarios based on changes in your company marketing strategy.
-Fortunately, we have entered an age of flexible and scalable modern cloud platforms that can handle unexpected hiccups.
-CPQ software like Oracle CPQ Cloud and Salesforce CPQ & Billing is designed to support change at any point, making it an ideal tool for companies with a large variety of products, with oft-changing products that have a number of options, and companies with complex pricing models and/or multi-tiered approval processes.
-Keep this flexibility and the following best practices in mind in order to launch your CPQ implementation with a bang.
+For example, new product introductions or pricing scenarios based on changes in your company’s marketing strategy.
+Fortunately, we live in an age of flexible and scalable modern cloud platforms that can handle unexpected hiccups.
+CPQ software like Oracle CPQ Cloud and Salesforce CPQ & Billing is designed to support change, making it an ideal tool for companies with a large variety of products, or complex pricing models with multi-tiered approval processes.
+Being aware of this flexibility, and the following best practices, is an important step in the right direction for your implementation.

 Don’t be taken by surprise, expect the unexpected.
-There may be sudden new or previously undiscovered influences that will have an impact on the original implementation plan.
-Some may necessitate major changes – a burning building or acquisition might delay the process – while the addition of a few unexpected products or a newly created promotion will not even slow it down.
-Regardless, once you determine the parameters of the unanticipated change you’ll be better able to see if the implementation plan is affected and come up with a solution.
-It is better to get it right the first time instead of simply getting it done and have to readdress a problem later.
+There may be sudden new or previously undiscovered information that will have an impact on your original implementation plan.
+Some may necessitate major changes – an acquisition might be delaying your plan – while the addition of a few unexpected products or a newly created promotion shouldn’t even slow you down.
+Regardless, once you determine the parameters of the unanticipated change you’ll be better able to see if the implementation is affected, and come up with a solution.
+It’s better to get it right the first time instead of simply getting it done and have to readdress a problem later.

 Keep to the plan